-Pench is indeed a land of delightful splendour.
-Myriad flora and fauna inhabit these stunning jungles.
-Tigers, Indian leopard, sloth bear, several varieties of spotted deers, nilgais, sambhar, chinkara, etc, wild dogs, gaurs and not to forget Kipling's adoptive family for Mowgli - the wolves.
-Pench is an idyllic land for bird watching, boasting of over 210 species of birds.
+Pench National was declared a National Park in 1983 and in 1992, it got the recognition of a tiger reserve.
+Pench National Park is indeed a land of delightful splendour.
+Myriad flora and fauna inhabit these stunning jungles includes, Tigers, Indian leopards, sloth bears, several varieties of deer, antelopes, wild dogs, gaurs and wolves.
+Pench is an idyllic land for bird watching, boasting over 210 species of birds.